 Having a little technical debt or ignoring it for a bit is not a major problem in small doses.
 Like anything else, the problem manifests itself when it becomes a repeated habit, then it hurts.
 Unmanaged technical debt is organizational cancer.

-An outlier case study: Years ago, I advised a company who at some point, stopped developing new features and most of their R&D efforts went towards reactive maintenance addressing client complaints, and fixing bugs.
-They started shedding clients in double digits numbers to their competition who offered faster, more scalable, and more modern products.
-Their employee attrition was also accelerated with people jumping ship as the writing on the wall became more visible.
-The combination was a vicious cycle that led to the shuttering of the business within 2 years.
-Their technical debt was never prioritized and when they realized the root causes, it was too late and the options were limited, shrinking revenue to invest and no talent to implement.
+An outlier case study: Years ago, I advised a company that, at some point, stopped developing new features, and most of their R&D efforts went towards reactive maintenance addressing client complaints, and fixing bugs.
+They started shedding clients in double digits numbers to their competition, who offered faster, more scalable, and more modern products.
+Their employee attrition was also accelerated, with people jumping ship as the writing on the wall became more visible.
+The combination was a vicious cycle that led to the shuttering of the business within two years.
+Their technical debt was never prioritized, and when they realized the root causes, it was too late, and the options were limited, with shrinking revenue to invest and no talent to implement.

 Technical debt does have a significant psychological impact as well as an economic one.
 Talented engineers would not want to be stuck maintaining legacy technologies and technical debt - it doesn’t help their careers!

 Six Strategies to Avoid and Manage Technical Debt

 Excellent Agile Roadmap and Backlog Prioritization